IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Configuring Manager Dashboard

-The modules that show up on the manager are cofigurable from the roles settings.
-To change the dashboard for a for a role, click on the **Settings** tab and click on **Roles**.
+The statistics that show up on the manager are configurable from the roles settings.
+To change the dashboard for a role, click on the **Settings** tab and click on **Roles**.
 Scroll down to the **Dashboards** section and here you can add or remove modules.

-The new modules for version 1.4 are as follows:
+The added statistics are as follows:

 * View Approvals
 * View Assessment